clarkedarkmatter/carrieforky-0d637/content/pages/index.md

   - elementId: ''
     colors: colors-a
     backgroundSize: inset
-    title: Why Should You Vote For Carrie Sanders McKeehan?
+    title: Why Is Carrie Running?
     text: >
       Why should you vote for Carrie?
 Watch the video below to hear more about Carrie and her campaign.